waharnum/first-discovery-server/README.md

 ### Secrets ###

 the `client_id` and `client_secret` are confidential and should not be committed.

+#### Using Secrets With Vagrant ####

 Vagrant is setup to be provisioned with environment variables from a "secrets.yml" file stored in the "provisioning" directory. "secrets.yml" is ignored by git and should not be added to versioning.
 An example is provided at "[secrets.yml.example](./provisioning/secrets.yml.example)" and takes the form:

 ```yaml
 secrets_env_vars:
   - GPII_OAUTH2_AUTH_CLIENT_ID=first_discovery_client_id
   - GPII_OAUTH2_AUTH_CLIENT_SECRET=first_discovery_client_secret
 ```

+#### Using Secrets With Docker ####

+The needed secrets can be supplied to the Docker container at launch as environment variables with the *-e* flag; see the Docker section above for an example of how this works.